 (13 class hrs/wk 6 cr) F Introduces the role of the nurse in meeting the needs common to patients of all ages.
-Includes fundamentals, obstetrics, growth and development tasks for all ages, beginning communication, and physical and mental illness for all ages, with emphasis on problem solving.
-Independent learning tasks, demonstrations, audiovisual aids, discussion and lecture are used in the classroom.
+Includes fundamentals, obstetrics, growth and development tasks for all ages, beginning communication, physical and mental illness for all ages, with emphasis on problem solving.
+Independent learning tasks, demonstrations, audio-visual aids, discussion and lecture are used in the classroom.
 A supervised campus lab is required.
-Supervised clinical practice is provided, with pre- and post-conferences to evaluate planned patient care.
+Supervised clinical practice is provided, with pre- and postconferences to evaluate planned patient care.
 Note: Must be taken in sequence.
 Individually scheduled tutorial sessions are offered in addition to published schedules.
-Prerequisite: one-year of high school chemistry within past 5 years or CH 130 Elementary Physiological Chemistry.